initml/clipdrop-api-samples/android/ClipDropSample/README.md

 **2) API Request**
 - Get an Image Capture threw CameraX
 - Process the bitmap with the api : [full process here](https://clipdrop.co/apis/docs/remove-background)
-- Get an Bitmap with the result
+- Get a Bitmap with the result

 **3) Show Result / Share**
 - The result is shown in an ImageView
-- Can be shared threw a simple Intent
+- Can be shared via a simple Intent